Going through unsettling while settling in Belgium.

 The floats were grandiose, and instead of old tractors, they were towed by high-trimmed trucks and SUVs.
 Most floats also boasted powerful sound systems blasting tunes from local songs to bass-loaded bangers.
 Each of these had me expecting the next float to be Da Hool.

-Okay, that's it for now; but if you enjoyed this article, you might also like my other posts where I described the struggles and surprises of experiencing local realities:
+If you've enjoyed this article, you might also like my other posts describing the struggles and surprises of experiencing local realities through the eyes of a newcomer:

 Comments are closed.